Intussusception - children

 The outcome is good with early treatment.
 There is a risk this problem will come back.

 When a hole or tear in the bowel occurs, it must be treated right away.
 If not treated, intussusception is almost always fatal for infants and young children.

-Intussusception is an emergency.
-Call your doctor right away, then call 911 or go to the emergency room right away.
+Intussusception is a medical emergency.
+Call 911 or go to the emergency room right away.